mtravascio/mtravascio.github.io/index.md

 ---

-- I'm Network Engineer in love with software development with *C++, Delphi, Python and Flutter & Dart*
+- I'm software development enthusiast in *C++, Delphi, Python and Flutter*
-- I’m currently working on App for Android and Apple devices
+- I’m currently working on Apps for Android and Apple devices
-- I’m currently learning Flutter & Dart
+- I’m currently learning Flutter & Dart language
-- I’m looking to collaborate on Flutter Projects and some Python Projects
+- I’m looking to collaborate on Python and Flutter Projects
-- Ask me about Network Devices and Architecture and Linux Ubuntu Distro
+- Ask me about Networks and Linux (Ubuntu) Distro
-- How to reach me: mtravasciocisia(AT)gmail.com
+- How to reach me: mtravasciocisia@gmail.com

 ---